 In order to reserve a room, first-year resident students must pay a housing deposit of \$150.
-This damage deposit does not appear on the student's account.
+This damage deposit does not appear on the student's account, and is different from the deposit the student paid to the Admissions Office upon entry to the College.
 At the end of the residency, any assessed damages (individual and public area damages) will be deducted from the damage deposit, and the balance will be refunded to the student when they change their residency status or graduate.
 Information regarding the damage deposit is in the student housing contract.